Genivia/ugrep/README.md

            -z, --decompress
                   Decompress  files  to search, when compressed.
-Archives (.cpio, pathnames of files in archives are output in braces.
-If -g, -O, -M,  or  -t  is  specified, searches files within archives whose name matches globs, matches file name extensions,  matches  file signature  magic  bytes,  or  matches  file types, respectively.
+Archives (.cpio, .pax, .tar, .zip) and  compressed  archives  (e.g.  .taz,  .tgz, .tpz,  .tbz, .tbz2, .tb2, .tz2, .tlz, and .txz) are searched and matching pathnames of files in archives are  output  in  braces.
+                  If  -g,  -O,  -M,  or -t is specified, searches files within ar- chives whose name matches globs, matches file  name  extensions, matches  file  signature  magic  bytes,  or  matches file types, respectively.
 Option --label=.ext associates suffix `ext'  with standard  input.
 Supported compression formats: gzip (default, optional  suffix  .gz),  compress  (requires  suffix  .Z),   zip (requires  suffix  .zip  or  .ZIP),  bzip2 (requires suffix .bz, .bz2, or .bzip2), lzma (requires suffix .lzma), and xz (requires suffix .xz).

            If no FILE arguments are specified, or if a `-' is specified, the stan- dard input is used, unless recursive searches are specified which exam- ine the working directory.

            If  no  FILE arguments are specified and one of the options -g, -O, -M, -t, --include, --include-dir, --exclude, or --exclude-dir is specified, recursive searches are performed as if -r was specified.

            A  `--' signals the end of options; the rest of the parameters are FILE arguments, allowing filenames to begin with a `-' character.

            The regular expression pattern syntax is an extended form of the  POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note  that `.' matches any non-newline character.
 Pattern `\n' matches a newline character.
 Multiple lines may be matched with patterns  that match newlines, unless one or more of the context options -A, -B, -C or -y is used, or option -v.